johnmck95/mtbTG/README.md

-## Project Overview
+# Project Overview

-This repositpory contains the code for https://mtbtg.netlify.app/, a Mountain Bike Tuning Guide built with React, Typescript and ChakraUI.
+This repository contains the code for https://mtbtg.netlify.app/, a Mountain Bike Tuning Guide built with React, Typescript and ChakraUI.
 The site is automatically deployed via Netlify.
-This projecet is being actively developed, and is not a finsihed product.
+This project is being actively developed, and is not a completed product at this stage.

 ### What is a Mountain Bike Tuning Guide?

+The Tuning Guide is a tool for mountain bikers to optimize their weight distribution, and therefore get the best experience on their bike.
-The Tuning Guide takes a series of rider inputs, and calculates how to optimize the riders body position.
-With this information, it makes suggestions for how the rider should setup their specific bike to optimize their experience on the bike.
+The user completes a form that provides metrics to the Tuning Guide to optimize the riders body position.
+Once it calculates their ideal bike setup, it returns personalized instuctions on the adjustments that need to be made.

-### Why build this?
+### Why Build This?

 There are two main reasons.
-Firtly, I wanted to start building a portfolio to show future employers.
+Firtly, I want to start building a portfolio to show future employers.
 Secondly, I'm an avid mountain biker and have seen there is a genuine need for the product.
 Together, this is my perfect passion project.
-My goal is to eventually purchase a domain and make the product available to help other mountian bikers.
+My goal is to build a polished, tested, and responsive UI that genuinely helps mountain bikers.
+If I can accomplish this, I will purchase a web domain and make the Tuning Guide a free, public product with the goal of reaching more users.

-## How To Use
+# How To Use

 ### Run Locally with `yarn start`

 Runs the app in the development mode.<br /> Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br /> You will also see any lint errors in the console.
+### View the Latest Deployed Changes

+In order to share my progress before completing the Tuning Guide, I am regularly deploying changes at https://mtbtg.netlify.app/.